Console Guide

 - Toggle Automatic Snapshots

-Networking Management
+Network Management

-Navigate to Networking for network resources.
+Navigate to Network for network resources.

 Private Networks